„Der Antigonistische Konflikt“: Begräbnispolitik und die Grenzen des Selbstverständnisses moderner Gesellschaften“

 Genauer Infos finden Sie auf den Projektseiten.

-Environmental Humanities as a major research focus of the University of Augsburg.
+Environmental Humanities are a major research focus of the University of Augsburg.
 The Environmental Humanities are institutionally associated with the Environmental Science Center (Wissenschaftszentrum Umwelt).
 In their membership and research agendas, the major disciplines of the humanities and social sciences at the university are represented.
 Besides, other schools and disciplines such as environmental sciences (especially geography), law, economics, computer sciences are also cooperating.
 The Environmental Humanities provide a platform of transdisciplinary research which brings together the manifold activities conducted at the University of Augsburg in the domain of environmental knowledge and research, emphasizing the special contribution that the humanities and social sciences can make to that transdisciplinary ecological knowledge.

 Cultural Ecology Research Group